Juul to pay $14.5 million to settle Arizona vaping lawsuit

 Juul said in its statement on the Arizona settlement that it will “continue working with federal and state stakeholders to advance a fully regulated, science-based marketplace for vapor products.”

-It said it will continue to support the “ Tobacco 21 ” anti-smoking group and back enforcement actions against illegal vaping products that “jeopardize the harm reduction potential of alternative vapor products.”
+It said it will continue to support the “ Tobacco 21 ” anti-smoking group’s push for higher smoking age limits and back enforcement actions against illegal vaping products that “jeopardize the harm reduction potential of alternative vapor products.”

 The company, which is partly owned by tobacco giant Altria Group, said it is in discussions to settle lawsuits filed by other states.